 This clause describes the MAC layer used by the IEEE 802.22 WRAN point-to-multipoint medium access control standard.
 The MAC provides tools for protection of TV bands incumbent services as well as for coexistence.
 The MAC is　connection-oriented and provides flexibility in terms of QoS support.
 The MAC regulates downstream medium access by TDM, while the upstream is managed by using a DAMA/OFDMA system.
 In the MAC, the BS manages all the activities within its IEEE 802.22 cell and the associated CPEs are under the control of the BS.

-This clause describes the MAC layer used by the IEEE 802.22 WRAN point-to-multipoint medium access control standard.
+This clause describes the MAC layer used by the IEEE 802.22 WRAN point-to-multipoint medium access control standard and the IEEE 802.22b WRAN multihop relay medium access control standard.
 The MAC provides tools for protection of TV bands incumbent services as well as for coexistence.
-The MAC isconnection-oriented and provide flexibility in terms of QoS support.
-The MAC regulates downstream medium access by TDM, while the upstream is managed by using a DAMA/OFDMA system.
-In the MAC, the BS manages all the activities within its IEEE 802.22 cell and the associated CPEs are under the control of the BS.
+The 802.22b MAC provides all functionalities of the 802.22 MAC, and additionally supports multihop relay operations, multiple channel operations, etc. The 802.22 MAC and 802.22b MAC areconnection-oriented and provide flexibility in terms of QoS support.
+The 802.22 MAC and the 802.22b MAC regulatedownstream medium access by TDM, while the upstream is managed by using a DAMA/OFDMA system.
+In the 802.22 MAC, the BS manages all the activities within its IEEE 802.22 cell and the associated CPEs are under the control of the BS.
+The 802.22b MAC provides point-to-multipoint connections and relay connections between the MR-BS and the CPEs as well as supports to configure a local cell consisting of a distributed scheduling R-CPE and S-CPEs.
+An R-CPE operates one of two modes of centralized scheduling and distributed scheduling depending on capability or network sistualtions.
+The R-CPE on the centralized scheduling mode (centralized scheduling R-CPE) provides relay connections for the subscribe CPEs (S-CPEs) under the management of the MR-BS.
+On the other hand, the R-CPE on the distributed scheduling mode (distributed scheduling R-CPE) configures a local cell within the 802.22b WRAN cell, and has the functionalitiy of MR-BS and manages S-CPEs within the local cell.
+The MR-BS manages the IEEE 802.22b WRAN cell containing CPEs and local cells.

 7.1 General